7 min read

 "......"

-"...Because that man killed my mother, Vigo."
+"...Because he killed my mother, Vigo."

 "So what."

-He asked back without a moment's hesitation.
+He asked back without the slightest hesitation.

 "To Gebimonde, she was just someone else's mother."

-As if it were insignificant.
+As if it were nothing.

 Lanthe sat up abruptly and looked down at him.